 Morganton Media Group, LLC (MMG, dba The Paper) was founded in August 2022 to meet the escalating demand in greater Burke County for a reliable local source of community news.
 We will be accountable, readable and relevant.
 The Paper will fill the void created by the steady decline in local coverage and commitment from the 100-year-old daily newspaper, currently owned by Lee Enterprises, headquartered in Iowa.
 To fill this news desert, The Paper will launch as a weekly, broadsheet newspaper and an online version, ThePaper.media, in February 2023.

 We’re not fooling around.
-The Paper’s editorial team of experienced reporters will be led by Bill Poteat.
+The Paper’s editorial team of experienced reporters is led by Bill Poteat.
 Bill is a former editor & political reporter of The News Herald, a teacher at East Burke High School and Draughn High School and a former columnist and reporter for the Gastonia Gazette.
 He’s earned multiple North Carolina Press Association First Place Awards for editorials, business writing, and serious, critical and humorous columns.

 Absolutely!
 Part of the role a newspaper plays in any community is to help businesses grow and thrive.
 And we need your support to make this work.
 Leading the Advertising and Business Development arm of The Paper is Janina Linens, former advertising / marketing director for The News Herald.
 Under her leadership, The News Herald received several First Place NCPA awards for advertising effectiveness and special sections.